 Coastal chic eateries & stays

 Creso’s vibrant surf culture is celebrated in the town’s cool cafes and clothing boutiques.
 Get your morning caffeine fix before hitting the waves at Point Break Cafe outside the surf club; indulge in local seafood at Pandanus Garden Bar and Restaurant; or explore the native ingredients and seasonal farm produce at stylish Lumah Restaurant.

 There are many charming places to stay, whether it be at a beachfront campground, a holiday park in the centre of town, hotels or rural cottages.
 For a unique experience, you can even book a night at the lighthouse keepers cottages at Smoky Cape.

-Crescent Head is a 4hr 45min drive from Sydney and just under six hours from Melbourne.
+Crescent Head is a 4hr 45min drive from Sydney and just under six hours from Brisbane.
 You can also catch a train from Sydney to Kempsey, just 20min away.
 Or fly into Port Macquarie Airport and hire a car for the 45min drive.